“When it hurts to look back and you’re scared to look ahead, you can look beside you and your best friend will be there.” (author unknown)

 Watch this video that highlights the song, ‘Count On Me’, sung and co-written by Bruno Mars, Philip Lawrence, and Ari Levine.

-In groups, ask students to create a word map on chart paper that describes their thoughts about “true friends.”
+Ask students to create a word map on a piece of paper that describes their thoughts about “true friends.”
 Share and discuss.

 Share this link and invite students to discuss whether or not they agree with these quotes about true friendship:

-Invite students to work alone or in pairs to come up with their own “true friend” quotes.
+Invite students to come up with their own “true friend” quotes.
 Share several with the class.